 Each case will be discussed by the board members and put through our scoring system before a decision is made.
 If your application is successful you will be required to supply photographs, receipts and a letter to explain how your grant was used, within one year of receiving the money, in order to support SCF’s governance as an accountable charity.

-Please submit applications by 1st of July to The Secretary SCF, Muirdale, Cannich, Beauly, Inverness-Shire, IV4 7LN.
-We will aim to give a response to applicants and distribute funds by 30th September.
-We may also retain some funds in order to facilitate the possibility of a bi-annual distribution of funds, one in September and one in March.
+Please submit applications by 31st of August to The Secretary SCF, Muirdale, Cannich, Beauly, Inverness-Shire, IV4 7LN.
+We will aim to give a response to applicants by the end of September.

 FURTHER INFORMATION ABOUT SCF

 Four hydro schemes now give funds to SCF.
 Schemes in the Liatrie burn and Alt Mullardoch, in Glen Cannich, gave a total generation royalty sum of £2109 in 2019-2020.
 Schemes in Abhainn Gleann nam Fiadh and in Allt Garbh, in Glen Affric, gave a total community royalty payment of £17,783 in 2020.
 In addition SCF will receive a company performance royalty equivalent to a five per cent equity share capital in the two Glen Affric hydro projects.
 However, as of 2020 there has been no performance royalty as yet.